AFKrcher/probe/README.md

 #### Heroku Staging

 The purpose of the Heroku staging build is to test a hosted instance of the application, with connections to hosted services such as MongoDB and SMTPS.
-Heroku is used to test the application's security and speed while hosted on a cloud-based DevOps solution.
+Heroku, which is a PaaS that runs on AWS under the hood, is used to test the application's security and speed while hosted on a cloud-based DevOps solution.

 This Heroku staging build is dependent on the `.env.staging`.
 A `.env.example` is provided in `~/src/private` for environmental variable configuration as described in the [Environment Variables](#Environment-Variables) section of this README.
 If you are not a core contributor with access to the Heroku instance, you will need to sign-up for Heroku and make a new Heroku app to remote deploy to your own staging environment.
 If you generate your own Heroku app, please ensure that you change the `~/scripts/build-staging.sh` file to fit the git remote command.